Ruler45/vite-template/README.md

 The package manager used in this project is PNPM.

+We have also configured react router.
+If you don't need it you can uninstall it by running "pnpm uninstall react-router-dom"

 Just get into the root directory and follow the steps below:

 1. pnpm install